jermspeaks/christmas-adventure/sections/section-32.md

 choices:
   - text: "Investigate the strange occurrences in Starlight Hollow"
     target: section-150.md
-  - text: "Help Kael understand their new role in the restored world"
+  - text: "Help Kvothe understand their new role in the restored world"
     target: section-156.md
   - text: "Follow the magic to see where it's going"
     target: section-162.md